clevercanyon/skeleton/dev/.files/docs/usage/prerequisites.md

 ### `USER_GITHUB_TOKEN`

 -   Contact @jaswrks or @bruckwrks and request access to the Clever Canyon organization on GitHub.
 -   Create a personal **classic** (aka: legacy) access token (recommended).
-Select scopes `repo` and `workflow`, at minimum.
+Select scopes `repo`, `workflow`, and `read:org`, at minimum.
 Please note that a classic access token works for all organizations you're a member of.
 A 1 year expiration date is suggested.
     -   See: <https://github.com/settings/tokens/new>
 -   Alternatively, create a personal **granular** (aka: fine-grained) access token with **resource owner** set to `clevercanyon`.
 Give the token access to **all respositories** and enable read/write (or highest available) access for all repository permissions.
 Leave account permissions empty.
 A 1 year expiration date is suggested. _Note: The caveat with granular access tokens is that they are created for a single resource owner.
 Therefore, you'll need a separate token for anything outside of Clever Canyon.
 In the future we anticipate that GitHub will improve, at which time we'll update these instructions, favoring granular access._
     -   See: <https://github.com/settings/personal-access-tokens/new>